redpeacock78/exutils/README.md

 ![ex-utils_logo](https://github.com/redpeacock78/exutils/blob/images/logo.png)
 # A collection of commands to make the troublesome one-liner a little easier

-See the sample for detailed usage.
+See the EXAMPLE for detailed usage.

 ## About the concept